-The National Pediatric Readiness Project is a multi-phase quality improvement (QI) initiative to ensure that all U.S. emergency departments (EDs) have the essential guidelines and resources in place to provide effective emergency care to children.
+The National Pediatric Readiness Project or NPRP is an initiative to empower all emergency departments (EDs) to provide effective emergency care to children.
+The project is led by the federally funded Emergency Medical Services for Children (EMSC) Program in partnership with:

 - The American College of Emergency Physicians (ACEP)